H4RP3RK/milestone3_rcn/README.md

 - Need to show RCN Lead Name rather than RCN Lead ID
 - How do I set up so tables link with each other?
 Newcontact.html
-- How do I timestamp contact?
+- How do I timestamp contact? - default=datetime.utcnow
 App.py
 x set up environ to protect password before pushing
 - Can one @app.route send to two tables?
 Want to send to query and contact?